Wonders of the East: Cotton Tiberius manuscript

-The Wonders of the East is also preserved in the Cotton Tiberius B. v, in both Latin and Old English, which was written down around AD 1050.
-The Tiberius manuscript is considered to be a "book of nature" with encyclopedic potentiality.
-After fire damage, it measures 260 by 220 mm, making it one of the largest English computus manuscripts.
-As the text appears in both Latin and Old English in Tiberius B. v, it takes up an entire quire of eight, as well as the first two leaves of the next quire, with the Latin written before the Old English.
+As the Wonders appears in both Latin and Old English in Tiberius B. v, it takes up an entire quire of eight, as well as the first two leaves of the next quire, with the Latin written before the Old English.
 It contains five additions to the text, including an excerpt drawn from the ancient Apocryphon of Jannes and Jambres.